 Throughout the episode, they are concerned with only themselves—Tony with revenge, Carmela with unbridled jealousy, Big Pussy with getting back in his boss’ good graces and Paulie with paranoid superstitions.

 Carmela, after hearing that another mobster’s comare accidentally got pregnant, orders Tony to get a vasectomy.
 Tony, of course, prefers his testicles intact and vehemently opposes such an indictment, lying about his current affairs to save his scrotum— “I broke it off months ago!”

 So, that’s what Carmela’s got on her mind.
 Tony remains ignorant throughout, continuously lying to her and openly insulting AJ to his face.

-But when push comes to shove—when Chris’ heart stops in the middle of the night and the doctors swarm his bed—Carmela shows that she deep down, she does care.
-She goes into an empty room and prays to God that Chris be spared and find salvation when he returns.
+But when push comes to shove—when Chris’ heart stops in the middle of the night and the doctors swarm his bed—Carmela shows that she does care deep down.
+She goes into an empty room and prays to God that Chris be spared and finds salvation when he returns.

 Her prayers are answered (depending on your viewpoints) and Chris wakes up the next day.
 While Carmela was praying, Chris was clinically dead for over a minute, and he did “see the light” in a way.

 It’s a shame we don’t get to see Chris’ trip to Hell.
 It would have made for one of The Sopranos’ greatest moments of surrealism.
 Instead, we are left with one of The Sopranos’ greatest examples of mysticism.

 Chris specifically requests to speak with Tony and Paulie when he wakes up, and imparts to them all that he saw—that he visited Hell, that they told him he’d be there too when his time comes, forever in eternity with the likes of Brendan Filone and Mikey Palmice.